AI and Lawyers | What Every Law Firm Needs to Know

 LLM’s like GPT-3 and GPT-4 are advanced artificial intelligence (AI) systems designed to understand and generate human-like text.
 These models are trained on vast amounts of text data from diverse sources, such as books, articles, websites, and more, to learn the intricacies of language, grammar, and various subject matters.

-Imagine the model as a highly skilled librarian who has read countless books and articles across numerous topics, including the law.
 This librarian can help answer questions, provide insights, and even draft documents by drawing on their extensive knowledge.
 These AI models are built using machine learning, and are bult to mimic the way human brains process information.
 By analyzing large amounts of text data, the model learns patterns and associations, enabling it to generate coherent, relevant responses.

 ANI and AGI

-AI, in some forms, has actually been around and in use real-world for a while now.
-Specifically, Artificial Narrow Intelligence, or ANI.
-ANI is AI that is very, very good at exactly one thing.
-Things like credit card fraud detection to deciding what video to show you on your YouTube feed–ANI is powered by machine learning and very narrow in focus.
+Specifically, Artificial Narrow Intelligence, or ANI is very, very good at exactly one thing.
+From things like credit card fraud detection to deciding what video to show you on your YouTube feed—ANI is powered by machine learning and has a very narrow focus.

-Artificial General Intelligence is, more or less, what you think of when you picture AI in science fiction: a superintelligence that knows, effectively, everything about everything (or many things across a wide variety of subjects and domains).
-We haven’t yet created AGI, though some experts believe we’re close.
-Generative AI tools like GPT-4, by some accounts, live somewhere between ANI and AGI.
+Artificial General Intelligence (AGI) is, more or less, what you think of when you picture AI in science fiction: a superintelligence that knows, effectively, everything about everything (or many things across a wide variety of subjects and domains).

 Artificial Intelligence For Attorneys